Planning a short visit or weekend getaway to Philadelphia and looking for an itinerary? If so, this is the ultimate 2

-For the first day, you should focus on the city’s rich history, historic sites, and dabble in its culinary and nightlife scenes.
-If you want you can book a customized private tour to see the city highlights.
+If you want to get an overview, you can book a customized private tour to see the city highlights.

 Day 1 Morning:

-Then head to the Historic District, in the heart of the city.
+Then head to the Old City.
 Philadephia’s most important historic sites are clustered here.
 You can easily walk from site to site.

 1. Independence Hall